-All residents of BC who have either UBC/Sun Life, Johnson or RTO extended health insurance are required to enrol in the Fair PharmaCare Plan.
+All residents of BC who have either UBC/Sun Life, Johnson or RTOERO extended health insurance are required to enrol in the Fair PharmaCare Plan.
 Enrolment is a simple one-step process.
 Your annual deductible and Family Maximum are automatically recalculated each year based upon the information contained in your tax return (which Fair PharmaCare obtains from the Canadian Revenue Agency).
 Once you have enrolled, you are not likely to receive further information or requests from Fair PharmaCare.
 This means it is easy for individuals to forget whether they have enrolled.
 See below, for information on how you can easily check whether you have already enrolled.

-To check whether you have already registered under Fair PharmaCare, go to https://pharmacare.moh.hnet.bc.ca/PPIBroker?ExternalAction=JppiSearch.
-Where it asks for your Personal Health Number, enter the number on your B.C. medical CareCard.
+To check whether you have already registered under Fair PharmaCare, go to Fair PharmaCare | Registration Status Search (gov.bc.ca) Where it asks for your Personal Health Number, enter the number on your B.C. medical CareCard.